Flexible response: History

+Nuclear responses

 Stages

 A staged plan was devised to counter any Soviet military action other than a first strike.
 On 7 October 1966 an informal session of the NATO Military Committee called for the flexibility of choice to meet varying contingencies.
 The new NATO Strategic Concept, MC 14/3, approved at the end of 1967, envisaged three types of military responses to aggression against NATO:

 Direct defense: In case of a conventional Soviet attack (meaning non-nuclear therefore not considered a first strike) initial efforts would be to try to stop the Soviet advance with conventional weapons.
 That meant to try to force the foreseen Soviet attack on West Germany to a halt by NATO's European forces, Allied Command Europe.

 Deliberate Escalation: If conventional NATO forces were succumbing under the Soviet attack, that was actually expected as intelligence that indicated that Soviet divisions greatly outnumbered NATO divisions.
 Then a series of possible steps ”to defeat aggression by raising but where possible controlling, the scope and intensity of combat“ with the ”threat of nuclear response" would be taken.
 Among the examples provided were ”broadening or intensifying a non-nuclear engagement, possibly by opening another front or initiating action at sea in response to low-intensity aggression“, ”demonstrative use of nuclear weapons“, and ”selective nuclear strikes on interdiction targets".
 In this phase, NATO forces could switch to a limited use of nuclear weapons, such as recently-developed tactical nuclear weapons (like nuclear artillery).

 General Nuclear Response: The last phase or stage more or less corresponded to the mutual assured destruction scenario.
 The total nuclear attack on the communist world likely resulting in a Soviet response in kind if it had not already done so.